aws/amazon-documentdb-odbc-driver/tools/ODBCcli/README.md

 8. Right click on ODBCcli and click Build.
 9. odbccli.exe will be created in the Build\Debug directory or Build\Release directory depending on the version built
 ```
-## Running the Sample Application - ODBCCli
+## Running the Sample Application - ODBCcli
 On Windows:
 ```
 ODBCcli.exe <your-connection-string> <your-query>